chessmaster42/curatorPresets/README.md

 -	Spawn Garrison is limited to 150 units and 25 groups.
 Once at the unit limit no more will spawn.
 Once at the group limit all future units will be added to the last group.
 -	Unit Animation is not yet complete and as such will not do anything yet.
--	Search Buildings is new and buggy.
+-	Search Buildings is buggy.
 Please let me know of any suggestions you have or bugs you find.

 Known Issues
 ============